catamphetamine/chartogram/README.md

 }
 ```

-The default exported function returns another function which must be called in case of "destroying" the chart (it cleans up global event listeners).
+The default exported function returns another function which must be called in case of "destroying" the chart (it cleans up global event listeners and resets the DOM node).

 ### Browser